SAP: Finances

-For the fiscal year 2017, SAP reported earnings of €4 billion, with an annual revenue of €23.5 billion, an increase of 6.3% over the previous fiscal cycle.
-SAP's shares traded at over US$105 per share, and its market capitalization was valued at US$128 billion in December 2018.
-This made SAP the most valuable company in Germany.
+For the fiscal year 2017 SAP reported earnings of €4 billion, with an annual revenue of €23.5 billion, an increase of 6.3% over the previous fiscal cycle.
+SAP's shares traded at over US$154 per share, and its market capitalization was valued at US$180 billion in December 2023, making it the largest German company by market capitalization.

-In 2022, SAP was the second most valuable company in Germany by market capitalisation.